 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Albertus Magnus, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Albertus Magnus, approximately 88% of students took out student loans averaging $6,888 a year.
-That adds up to $27,552 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Albertus Magnus, approximately 79% of students took out student loans averaging $10,852 a year.
+That adds up to $43,408 over four years for those students.

-The student loan default rate at Albertus Magnus is 9.2%.
-This is about the same as the national default rate of 10.1%.
+The student loan default rate at Albertus Magnus is 5.6%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Albertus Magnus are given below.